Esri/arcgis-experience-builder-sdk-resources/samples/widgets/widget-output-data-source/statistic-result-as-client-side-output/README.md

 ## How it works

-1. In `setting.tsx`, use `DataSourceSelector` to allow user to select an origin data source.
+1. In `setting.tsx`, use `DataSourceSelector` to allow the user to select an origin data source.

 2. In `setting.tsx`, declare output data source inside `onChange` callback of `DataSourceSelector`.